 History and Background

 In addition, CYFCC has seven committees comprised of commission members (who serve as committee chairs) and members of the community with a demonstrated interest in issues involving children, youth and families.
-The committees are the Executive Committee; Advocacy and Policy Committee; Finance and Grants Committee; Outreach and Membership Committee; Research and Data Committee; Implementation and Monitoring Committee; and Youth Council.
+The committees are the Executive Committee; Advocacy and Policy Committee; Finance and Grants Committee; Outreach and Membership Committee; Research and Data Committee; Implementation Monitoring Committee, and Community Engagement.
 Community members wishing to serve on a CYFCC committee should submit an application.

 City's First Children and Youth Master Plan

 The Children, Youth & Families Collaborative Commission developed the Children and Youth Master Plan as the basis for the coordination, alignment and delivery of effective services to all city children and youth from birth to 21 years-old and their families.
 Adopted by City Council on June 24, 2014 and by the ACPS School Board on May 17, 2014, the plan establishes long-term, community-wide priorities for youth as well as the specific action steps necessary to realize those priorities.
 The goals of the plan are to ensure that all children and youth are healthy and safe, academically and vocationally prepared, and socially and civically connected.

 Children, Youth and Families Collaborative Commission Champions of Children Awards 2017

 The Children, Youth and Families Collaborative Commission’s Champions of Children Awards is seeking to recognize individuals who have been instrumental in implementing the strategies of the Children and Youth Master Plan (CYMP).
 The Champions of Children Awards celebrate the unsung heroes in our community whose tireless efforts advance the CYMP goals.
 The Awards recognize the outstanding accomplishments of individuals instrumental in implementing the effective strategies that support improved outcomes for children and youth.